canivel/CarND-Traffic-Sign-Classifier/writeup.md

 <img src="/traffic-signs-data/test-images/4.jpg" width="200" height="200">

 I choose low resolution images with noise so it would be more difficult to classify but the results are 100% right...!
 I even try different images, and still 100% so I was pretty convinced that the model works for now.
 The softmax for the top 5 are included below.
+The comparison against the Test and the Real Test are 98% for the Test and 100% for the Real Test.

 * 33 ['Turn right ahead']
 [ 1.
 0. 0.
 0. 0.] ['Turn right ahead', 'Speed limit (20km/h)', 'Speed limit (30km/h)', 'Speed limit (50km/h)', 'Speed limit (60km/h)']